 Salesforce is a customer relationship management (CRM) platform.
 CRM helps companies stay connected to customers, understand customer needs, and improve profits.
 With Salesforce CRM, marketing people can convert qualified leads into contacts, accounts, and opportunities.

-To get a complete view of visitor-to-customer conversion, including traffic sources, from an online marketing dashboard, you need to integrate both Salesforce and Google Analytics data into it.
+To get a complete view of visitor-to-customer conversion, including traffic sources, from an ads campaign performance dashboard, you need to integrate both Salesforce and Google Analytics data into it.

 KPIs for website traffic sources and conversions

-We’ll consider the following KPIs in the online marketing dashboard to track the customer conversions and their traffic sources.
+We’ll consider the following KPIs in the ads campaign performance dashboard to track the customer conversions and their traffic sources.

 - Opportunity by Landing page, Source/Medium, and Campaign